 Throughout the COVID-19 pandemic, the Company's decisions and actions have been guided by two priorities: to protect Hydro One's employees and to maintain the safe and reliable supply of electricity to Hydro One's customers.
-While Hydro One continues to operate under its business continuity plan and has almost all office and administrative staff working remotely, the Company has implemented enhanced safety measures for all field staff.
+To date, Hydro One has been successful in achieving these priorities as the Company has returned to full capacity within its field operations and has experienced only one suspected case of workplace transmission, which occurred following the end of the quarter.